RedisGraph/RedisGraph/docs/commands.md

 ## Full-text indexes

-RedisGraph leverages the indexing capabilities of RediSearch to provide full-text indexes through procedure calls.
+RedisGraph leverages the indexing capabilities of [RediSearch](https://oss.redislabs.com/redisearch/index.html) to provide full-text indices through procedure calls.
 To construct a full-text index on the `title` property of all nodes with label `movie`, use the syntax:

 ```sh
 GRAPH.QUERY DEMO_GRAPH "CALL db.idx.fulltext.createNodeIndex('movie', 'title')"